 Program Committees and Editorial Boards:

-- Editorial Board: IET Information Security Journal
+- Editorial Board: IET Information Security, International Journal of Applied Cryptography

 - Unilaterally-Authenticated Key Exchange @ FC 2017, Malta.
 April 2017